43565 Elizabeth Road, Mount Clemens, MI, 48043

 Through the work and activities by the Macomb County Community Corrections staff, Community Corrections Advisory Board members, the Sheriff’s Office, the County Administration and local County agencies:

 Macomb County has demonstrated its ability to maintain a prison commitment rate (PCR) significantly below the state average for more than ten years.
-Macomb County has witnessed a decrease in its prison commitment rate from a high of 17.6% in 1999 to 13.3% for 2011.
-While the total Circuit Court dispositions have increased over 60%, from 2694 in 1999 to 4349 in 2011.
-In addition, Macomb County has not had to declare an official jail overcrowding emergency since 2008.
+Macomb County has witnessed a decrease in its prison commitment rate from a high of 17.6% in 1999 to 14.2% for 2014.
+While the total Circuit Court dispositions have increased over 62%, from 2694 in 1999 to 4373 in 2014.
+In addition, Macomb County has only had to declare an official jail overcrowding emergency twice in the last 10 years.

 The Macomb County Community Corrections Advisory Board (CCAB) has been successful in receiving funding from the State since 1991.
 Since then, the CCAB has developed strong collaboration and support from all parts of the criminal justice system in the County.
 The comprehensive plan is reviewed each year to ensure the effectiveness of existing programs, as well as to create new programs as needed.